curvegrid/go-ethereum-wiki/RLPx-Encryption.md

 `known-peer` is a byte indicating if a previous session token is used (0x00 if not, 0x01 if yes), so basically signal whether the initiator recognises the receiver as a known peer.

 Altogether the initiator handshake is 65+32+64+32+1 = 194 bytes long.
-Rounding it up to the nearest 32 byte block boundary it gives a 224 byte long ECIES ciphertext size and overall 288 byte encrypted payload.
+AES-256 operates on 128-bit (16 byte) blocks, so rounding it up to the nearest 16 byte block boundary it gives a 208 byte long ECIES ciphertext size and overall 272 byte encrypted payload.

 ### Receiver handshake